paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2012-09-21-games_maker.md

 Lessons can be quickly forgotten.
 Legacies are hard won.

-## Don't be sad it's over.
-Be glad that it happened at all.
+## Don't be sad it's over; be glad that it happened at all

 Having seen amazing Olympic and Paralympic sport and spent considerable amount of time in the Olympic Park, I'm glad I experienced this moment in British history to its fullest extent.
 Having been a Games Maker, I was part of what made it a success.

 The day after the games concluded, volunteers were asked to wear their uniform one last time so people could thank us for our work.
 It was also the day of the athletes victory parade through London.
 In a spontaneous act, Games Makers joined in behind the floats, with any volunteers spotted in the crowds lining the streets encouraged to do likewise.